© Michael Wenzel

 The researchers performed in vivo two-photon microscopy, which can visualize live brain structures at micrometer resolution.
 The technique enabled them to monitor cortical synapses over many days, before, across, and after anesthesia.
 They combined the approach with repeated assessment of basic memory function.

-Report • Rising up
+Article • Rising up

 Technical innovations and the implementation of quality standards in anaesthesia have immensely increased patient safety.
 ‘Over the past 60 years, patient safety during anaesthesia has improved more than in any other medical discipline,’ according to Professor Achim von Goedecke MD MSc, Director of the Institute of Anaesthesiology and Critical Care at Landeskrankenhaus Steyr in Upper Austria.

 Contrary to the notion that the connections between neurons in the adult brain remain stable during anesthesia, the researchers found that prolonged anesthesia significantly alters the synaptic architecture of the brain regardless of age.
 "Our results should ring an alarm bell in the medical community, as they document a physical link between cognitive impairment and prolonged medically induced coma," Wenzel said.